Kitware/trame/docs/content/docs/howdoi-upload.md

 # How do I upload a file

-Sometime user has to push file to the server so the server can process it.
-In Trame we rely on the state to achieve that exchange.
+Sometimes a user has to push a file to the server so the server can process it.
+In Trame we rely on the shared state to achieve that exchange.
 In the example below we use [vuetify.VFileInput](https://vuetifyjs.com/en/components/file-inputs/) to set a JavaScript `File` into a state variable.

 ## Code